lkesteloot/unsong/unsong-2.md

 “Mr. Deas!” said Dylan.
 “Open the Haggadah and find the entry about the Wicked Child, who says that these rituals and customs do not apply to him!
 Take a careful look at the fate it says is in store for such a child!”

 Clark reached for the Haggadah, but Dylan was faster and snatched it out of his grasp.
 “It says,” said Dylan, “that such a child would not have been rescued from slavery in Egypt!
 Do you understand, Mr. Deas?
-If you had been a slave in Egypt in 1500 BC, you, and your children, and your children’s children would have remained in the country forever.
+If you had been a slave in Egypt in 1500 [sc]bc[/sc], you, and your children, and your children’s children would have remained in the country forever.
 And today, slavery would be completely abolished throughout the world, except for you!
 You, Mr. Deas, would still be in Egypt, building pyramids, with all the rest of the twenty-first century population staring at you confused and wondering what was going on.
 Passover is important!
 It’s about bringing us together!
 Across thousands of years and thousands of miles, we’re all joined together, saying the same words, eating the same foods—”

 “Is there anything in the Haggadah about The Child Who Wouldn’t Shut Up?” asked Clark.